 Date Student Name

-Pre-Arrange ed Absences and Vacations

-Parents are e school year, arranged abs completed do per marking is to be arran encouraged not to take their child out of parents should discuss the matter with sence form in the main office.
-It may be uring the trip.
-All assignments and work period.
-If because of extenuating circur the principal to make the neces e possible for the student to rec must be made up.
-No more the instances a parent feels they ne o extend the prearranged abse nan five pre-arranged absences will be allowed sed more than five pre-arranged days, a meeting ences beyond the allowable limit.
-The forms are

-their knowled If a teacher does not sign the permission of your son /daughter's absence and form or states "Not Recommended", it is an ir class.
+Parents are school year, arranged ab completed oper marking is to be arra available in PARENT/G their knowle , parents should discuss the matter with sence form in the main office.
+It may be during the trip.
+All assignments and wor period.
+If because of extenuating circunged with the principal to gain approval the Middle School office and should be UARDIAN : We ask that you sign this for the principal to make the necesson possible for the student to record must be made up.
+No more the imstances a parent feels they not to extend the prearranged absorburned in two days in advance borm indicating your approval and k.
+If a teacher does not sign the permission of your son /daughter's absence and form or states "Not Recommended", it is an

 DATE OF A BSENCE:

-REASON OF ABSENCE:
+REASON O F ABSENCE:

-Signature of Parent/Guardian Date - H ome Telephone
+Signature o f Parent/Guardian Date lome Telephone

-Signed by the parent or guardian Signed by all classroom teachers ( afte Returned to the office for the principal's absences include: Family vacations, es s approval ktended medical leave, funerals
+Signed by the parent or guardian Signed by all classroom teachers (aft Returned to the office for the principa d absences include: Family vacations, l's approval extended medical leave, funeral -

 HOUR STUDENT'S SCHEDULE SUBJECT GRADE TEACHER INITIALS

 1

-2
+2 -

 3

 4

 5

 6

+0

 7

 8

-Signature of f Principal Date
+Signature of of Principal